MSTecs/Azure-DevDays/Module 1/Lab-1.md

 ![](images/13.png)

-6. Go to your downloads folder and double click on MySQLVM.rdp File, click on Connect, enter student as the user name and Pa55w.rd1234 as Password, and click on Accept.
+6. Go to your downloads folder and double click on MySQLVM.rdp File, click on Connect, enter student as the username and Pa55w.rd1234 as Password, and click on Accept.
 Then click on Yes.
-7. Click on Start Button and type Management, from the results click on SQL Management Studio 17,and then click connect.
+7. Click on Start Button and type Management, from the results click on SQL Management Studio 17, and then click connect.
 8. Click on New Query

 ![](images/newquery.png)